remark-frontmatter

 :

-import type {Literal} from 'mdast'
+import type {Data, Literal} from 'mdast'

-interface TOML extends Literal {
+interface Toml extends Literal {

 type: 'toml'